-Tighten the muscles in front of your thigh by pushing the back of your knee down into the bed.
+Tighten the muscles on the front of your thigh by pushing the back of your knee down into the bed.
 Hold for 5 seconds and relax.
+Repeat with opposite leg.

 Bend your hip and knee by sliding your heel up toward your buttocks while keeping your heel on the bed.
 Slide your heel back down to the starting position.
 Keep your kneecap pointed up toward the ceiling during the exercise.
-You may want to use a cookie sheet under your heel to help it slide easier.
+You may want to use a plastic bag under your heel to help it slide easier.
+Repeat with opposite leg.

-Slide your involved leg out to the side, keeping your kneecap pointed up toward the ceiling.
-Slide your leg back to the starting position.
-You may want to use a cookie sheet under your heel to help it slide easier.
+Slide your leg out to the side, keeping your kneecap pointed up toward the ceiling.
+Slide your leg back to return to the starting position.
+You may want to use a plastic bag under your heel to help it slide easier.
+Repeat with opposite leg.

-Lie on your back with a 3-pound coffee can or rolled blanket under your involved knee.
-Straighten your involved knee.
+Lie on your back with a 3-pound coffee can or rolled blanket under your knee.
+Straighten your knee.
 Hold for 5 seconds.
 Slowly lower your leg down and relax.
-The back of your knee should stay in contact with the can/blanket throughout the exercise.
+The back of your knee should stay in contact with the can/blanket during the exercise.
+Repeat with opposite leg.

-Bend your uninvolved leg with foot flat on the bed.
-Raise your involved leg up (about 12 inches), keeping your knee straight.
-Hold for 5 seconds.
+Bend one of your legs with your foot flat on the bed.
+Raise your opposite leg up (about 12 inches), keeping your knee straight.
+Hold briefly.
+Progress to holding for 5 seconds.
 Slowly lower your leg down and relax.
+Repeat with opposite leg.

 Sit on a chair.
 Bend your knee back as much as you can.
-Hold for 10 seconds.
+Hold for _________ seconds.
 Return to the starting position and relax.
-Repeat 10 times.
-You can also sit in a rocking chair and rock gently with your feet resting on the floor so that your knees bend and straighten as you rock.
+Repeat 5 times.

 Sit on a chair.
 Bend your knee back as much as you can.
 Scoot your body forward on the chair to increase the stretch.
-Hold for 15 seconds.
+Hold for 30 to 60 seconds.

-Work on straightening your involved knee for 10 minutes.
-Sit in a sturdy chair with your heel up on another chair, or a footstool, in front of you.
+Work on straightening your surgical knee for 10 minutes.
+Sit on a sturdy chair with your heel up on another chair, or a footstool, in front of you.
 You should feel a stretch on the back of your knee.
 You can do thigh squeezes while you sit in this position to increase the stretch.

-Bend your involved knee a little and tighten the muscle along the back of your thigh by digging your heel into the bed.
+Bend your surgical knee a little and tighten the muscle on the back of your thigh by digging your heel into the bed.
 Hold for 5 seconds.

 Besides your exercise program, you must leave time for walking.
 Walking helps build your strength and endurance.